programminghistorian/jekyll/editor-guidelines.md

 - The filename extension should be `.md` so that GitHub will generate a preview of the lesson.

 ### Initial Check of Markdown
 Authors are responsible for checking that their lesson has rendered properly in markdown.
-If they have followed the syntax rules, they should do.
+If they have followed the syntax rules, it should be ok.
+If you can see any markdown symbols on the page, something went wrong.
 Detailed instructions of Markdown syntax are available on our [Author Guidelines](http://programminghistorian.org/new-lesson-workflow)

 You can quickly check that everything looks ok on a lesson submission by looking at the rendered version of the page.
 It will be found at: